-Cow management systems will be compared in a replicated study at Clay Center, NE.
-A fall calving cow system using summer confinement with late-summer planted cover crop and corn residue for fall/winter grazing will be compared to a traditional summer grazing perennial pasture based system using harvested feeds in the fall and early spring and winter corn residue grazing.
-The inputs (including labor) and costs, health of the cows and calves and production parameters (pregnancy rate, live calves born and weaned, weaning weight etc.) will be evaluated.
-Approximately, 400 August/September calving cows will be used and will be allocated into 8 groups.
-Allocations will be stratified across replicates by cow age and genetic background.
-Four groups will be randomly assigned to a perennial pasture based system and four to a drylot and cropland based system.
-Cows will be maintained within replicate for the life of the experiment.
-In both systems a cow:bull ratio of 25:1 and a 49 d breeding season will be used.
-Passive transfer in calves will be measured in both systems.
-Serum samples will be collected from each calf at approximately 48 hours of age.
-Total immunoglobulin concentration as well as isotype specific immunoglobulin concentrations (IgG1, IgG2, IgM, IgA) will be measured using quantitative ELISA.
-Disease specific risk as well as culling hazards will be calculated and compared.
-Calving and calf health records as outlined below in the “Health of calves managed in confinement” will also be maintained.
+Cow management systems were compared in a replicated study.
+A fall calving cow system using summer confinement with late-summer planted cover crop and corn residue for fall/winter grazing was compared to a traditional summer grazing perennial pasture based system using harvested feeds in the fall and early spring and winter corn residue grazing.
+The health of the cows and calves and production parameters (pregnancy rate, live calves born and weaned, weaning weight etc.) were evaluated.
+Approximately, 380 August/September calving cows were allocated into 8 groups.
+Allocations were stratified across replicates by cow age and genetic background.
+Four groups were randomly assigned to a perennial pasture based system and four to a drylot and cropland based system.
+Cows were maintained within replicate for the life of the experiment.
+In both systems a cow:bull ratio of 25:1 and a 49 d breeding season was used.

-Cows in the perennial based system will start grazing perennial grass in mid-April and continue through October.
-If necessary, cows will receive harvested feed to maintain a body condition score (BCS) of 5 on a 1 through 9 scale.
-In November, at the start of breeding, the cows will start being fed harvested feeds on the dormant pasture to ensure they are in a positive energy balance.
-In January, the pairs will move to grazing corn residue and be supplemented with distillers grains.
-While cow-calf pairs are being fed harvested feeds on dormant pasture and when grazing corn residue, calves will have access to alfalfa hay via a fence line creep.
-In the middle of February, the calves will be weaned and moved to a drylot.
-Calves will be penned by sex and replicate and fed a growing diet.
-Cows will be moved to dormant perennial grass pastures and receive supplemental feeds to maintain a BCS of 5.
-Cow body weight and BCS will be determined at the start of spring grazing (April), in July, beginning of breeding (November), before being moved to corn residue (January) and at weaning (February).
-Calves will be weighed at birth, at breeding, when they are moved to corn residue, at weaning, and 112 days after weaning.
+Cows in the perennial based system started grazing perennial grass in mid-April and continue through October.
+When necessary, cows received harvested feed to maintain a body condition score (BCS) of 5 on a 1 through 9 scale.
+In November, at the start of breeding, the cows were fed harvested feeds on the dormant pasture .
+In January, the pairs were weaned and the cows started grazing corn residue.
+Calves were moved to a drylot and penned by replicate and fed a growing diet.
+In late February or early March, cows were moved to dormant perennial grass pastures and received supplemental feeds to maintain a BCS of 5.
+Cow body weight and BCS were determined at the start of spring grazing (April), in July, beginning of breeding (November), and at weaning (January).
+Calves were weighed at birth, at breeding, at weaning, and 112 days after weaning.

-Cows in the confinement system will be in drylot from mid-February through October.
-Cows will be fed a limited intake ration of corn residue and distillers to maintain a body condition score (BCS) of 5.
-Cows will have a minimum of 2.5 ft of bunk space.
-In October, pairs will be moved to a late summer planted oats-brassica mix.
-Each group will be given 80 ac and will graze till January.
-Then pairs will move to corn residue and be supplemented similar to the perennial based system.
-When in drylot and on corn residue, calves will have access to alfalfa hay via a fence line creep.
-At weaning the cows will move back to the drylots.
+Cows in the confinement system were managed in drylot from mid-February through October.
+Cows were fed a limited intake ration of corn residue, corn silage and distillers to maintain a body condition score (BCS) of 5.
+In October, pairs were moved to a late summer planted oats, rye, brassica mix and grazed till January when calves were weaned.
+The cows were then moved to graze corn residue similar to the perennial based system.

 Nutritional management of the calf